keeps/roda-plugin-template/README.md

 * Quick run instructions
 * README automatic generation instructions

+> In order to make it possible to see your creations, you must assure that you have these pre-requisites.

+- [Roda Standalone](https://github.com/keeps/roda/tree/master/deploys) (Use Standalone Development, don't open WUI in spring boot)

 ## How to build and run

 To build execute `./build.sh`, this will run with the latest RODA version.